mitchgemma/Caddy-Shaq/README.md

    - DATABASE_URL=mongodb://localhost/
    - PORT=3000
    - SECRET=addAnySecretHereAsLongAsItIsInYourENVfile
-3. Run npm install to install all the necessary node packages
+3. Run npm install in your terminal to install all the necessary node packages

 ### ERD